Efren Saldivar: Murders

 While working at Adventist Health Glendale in Glendale, California, Saldivar killed his patients by injecting a paralytic drug which led to respiratory and/or cardiac arrest.
 These drugs could have included morphine and suxamethonium chloride as they were found in his locker with fresh and used syringes.
 Pancuronium (brand name Pavulon) was used in six murders; this drug is used to stop a patient's respiration when they are about to be put on a medical ventilator.
 He was careful in the selection of his victims, choosing those who were unconscious and close to death.
 This led to no easily detectable rise in the rate or distribution of patient deaths when he was on duty.
 This in turn hampered the investigation, as there were no easily discernible correlations between changes in the distribution or rate of deaths and his shift pattern (a commonly used tool in examining whether malpractice is taking place).

-His medical employment was ended on March 13, 1998.
+His employment was ended on March 13, 1998.
 Shortly afterward, he confessed to 50 murders (a confession he later retracted).
-In searching for evidence that would be strong enough to obtain a court conviction, the police exhumed the remains of patients who had died while Saldivar had been on duty and been buried (rather than cremated).
+In searching for evidence that would be strong enough to obtain a conviction, police exhumed the remains of patients who had died while Saldivar had been on duty and been buried (rather than cremated).
 The marker that was being sought was unusually high levels of Pavulon in the cadaver, as this drug remains identifiable for many months (unlike succinylcholine chloride and morphine which are decomposed into innocuous compounds relatively quickly).

 Police selected 20 bodies to exhume out of a total of 1,050 patients who had died at Glendale Adventist during Saldivar's shifts.
 After the exhumations, six cadavers had evidence of a lethal concentration of Pavulon.
-The medical records of these patients showed that the Pavulon found in their bodies were not prescribed to them by a medical professional.
+The medical records of these patients showed that the Pavulon found in their bodies was not prescribed to them by a medical professional.

 On March 12, 2002, at age 32, Saldivar pleaded guilty to six counts of murder and received seven consecutive life sentences without the possibility of parole.
 Saldivar is incarcerated at California State Prison in Corcoran, California.